ℹ️Glossary

 Evaluator's memo

-referring to additional resources
+referring to complementary resources

 framing the evaluation of certain aspects of an assessment